maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 Pake hesitated, wondering about Xerox’s resolve over the long haul.
 “I had a lot of friends at other industrial research establishments and the usual thing they were worried about was the feast-or-famine effect,” he said later.
 “You know, in the good business years the company invests in research, but in the bad years they want to pull out.”
 That was a recipe for wasting millions of dollars.
 “Research is a steady-state thing.
 You can’t just turn it on and off.”

+---

+“I said if you hire me you will get nothing of business value in five years,” he recalled.
+“But if you don’t have something of value in ten years, then you’ll know you’ve hired the wrong guy.”